-Argentina announced back in December its intention to tax digital services supplied by non-resident companies, under Law 27,430 initially effective as from February 1, 2018.
-However, this date remained irrelevant as there was no collection mechanism in place, this was later implemented under Resolution 4240 and is effective as of from June 27, 2018.
+Argentina announced its intention to tax digital services supplied by non-resident companies back in December 2017.
+This was planned under Law 27,430 and initially effective as from February 1, 2018.
+However, this date remained irrelevant as there was no collection mechanism in place, this was later implemented under Resolution 4240 and has been effective as of June 27, 2018.

 Resolution 4240 provides more information on the collection process.
 This new regulation places the liability for the collection and remittance of Value-Added Tax (VAT) on the shoulders of the Argentine customer’s payment provider.
 The non-resident digital service supplier is not liable for the payment of the VAT.